nstseek/react-ui/README.md

 With a few lines of code you can manage loadings and modals, creating stacks with warnings and loadings that will pop on the screen or just using a few useful components.

-Code snippets to be provided.
+Code snippets and live examples will be provided soon.